-(a) A provider who held a CPCN to offer basic local exchange service in a geographic area on or before July 1, 1996, shall be considered a POLR in those geographic areas.

-- (b) Upon application by a provider, the Commission: - (I) May, in the case of an area served by a rural telecommunications provider, permit more than one POLR in a geographic area; and - (II) Shall, in the case of all other areas, permit more than one POLR in a geographic area. - (c) The Commission shall, upon request by a person within an unserved geographic area, or upon its own motion, designate a POLR for that unserved geographic area, based upon a determination of the provider best able to provide basic local exchange service to the area.
+- (a) A provider who held a CPCN to offer basic local exchange service in a geographic area on or before July 1, 1996, shall be considered a POLR in those geographic areasof basic local exchange service that receives HCSM support in a geographic area shall be considered a POLR in those geographic areas. - (b) If multiple providers receive HCSM support in the same geographic area, the Commission: - (b) Upon application by a provider, the Commission: - (I) Mmay, in the case of an area served by a rural telecommunications provider, permit more than one POLR in a geographic area; and - (II) Shall, in the case of all other areas, permit more than one POLR in a geographic area. - (c) The Commission shall, upon request by a person within an unserved geographic area, or upon its own motion, designate a POLR for that unserved geographic area, based upon a determination of the provider best able to provide basic local exchange service to the area.